 The Council currently receives capital grants to support its Disabled Facilities Grants (DFG) programme and funds from the Regional Housing Pot for other housing related projects.
 The Department for Communities and Local Government (DCLG) announced changes to the level and scope of disabled facilities grants in February 2008.
-From 2008/09, the level of grant provided to the Council has increased to £510,000 and the requirement for the Council to fund 40% of the cost has been withdrawn.
-It is further proposed that allocations for years 2009/10 and 2010/ 11 will be provided in 2009, moving to three-year allocations in the 2010 spending review.
-This strategy assumes that the allocation for future years will be maintained at 2008/09 levels i.e. £510,000 per annum.
+From 2009/10, the level of grant provided to the Council has increased to £663,000 and the requirement for the Council to fund 40% of the cost has been withdrawn.
+It is further proposed that notification for years

+2010/11 and 2011/ 12 will be provided in 2009, moving to three-year allocations in the 2010 spending review.
+This strategy assumes that the allocation for future years will be maintained at 2009/10 levels i.e. $\pounds 663,000$ per annum.
 The scope of the DFG grant itself is also widened to enable DFG to be used for less restrictive purposes to enable the Council to develop services that fit with local delivery arrangements and the needs of individuals.
-In 2008/09, the capital budget (£849,000) for private sector housing investment has been earmarked in full to provide disabled facilities grants and therefore capital receipts of £339,000 will be needed to support the programme.
-The capital programme for the period 2009/10 - 2013/14 has been developed using the same assumptions but will be updated as necessary to reflect any change in the forecast demand for disabled facilities grants.
+In 2009/10, the capital budget ( $\pounds 1.249$ million) for private sector housing investment has been earmarked in full to provide disabled facilities grants.
+The capital programme for the period 2010/11 - 2014/15 has been developed using the same assumptions but will be updated as necessary to reflect any change in the forecast demand for disabled facilities grants.

 The value of resources provided by the Government from the Regional Housing Pot over the period of this strategy is estimated at £1,122,000 per annum.
+However, an additional allocation has been received in 2009/10 of £478,000, but it is not known whether this will be forthcoming in future years, so the estimates remain at the original levels into the future.
 Capital spending on housing initiatives will continue to be supported by this grant.

 The rest of the schemes currently in the capital programme do not attract any grant assistance.
 However, the Council is committed to deliver capital investment with partners to maximise benefits where this option is a practical alternative and the investment fits with Council priorities.
 This has been a successful strategy in recent years with significant grants being received from DEFRA, the Sports Council and the Football Foundation.
-The strategy does however rely on match funding being provided by the Council, which can take the form of cash, contributions from assets such as land holdings or buildings, or in certain cases payments "in-kind" such as staff time.
+The strategy does, however, rely on match funding being provided by the Council, which can take the form of cash, contributions from assets such as land holdings or buildings, or in certain cases payments "in-kind" such as staff time.